 In the business of modern medicine, there are a few overarching priorities.
-Primarily, creating a thriving business brand and organizational culture that drives patient experience.
+Primarily, creating a thriving business brand and organizational culture that drives the patient experience.
 These shifting priorities are now dramatically changing recruiting practices in medicine.
-If you have not interviewed for a job post for a while, you may well be surprised by what sorts of tasks you will be asked to perform.
+If you have not interviewed for a job post for a while, you may well be surprised by some of the medical recruitment trends and what sorts of tasks you will be asked to perform.

 Read on so that you can better understand some of these trends So that when you go for your next job you can present yourself in the best possible light.

 More healthcare recruiters are looking for specialized skill sets and a foothold on modern medical technology.
 These compelling characteristics can set you apart from the competition.
 As such, they should be highlighted on your resume and throughout the interview process.

 It should come as no surprise that more medical facilities are incorporating technology into their daily operations, from using tablets in lieu of paper charts to centralized HR payroll systems that strive toward improved retention.
 Showcasing your skills with emerging technologies, such as mobile medicine, applications, and health wearables is attractive to recruiters looking for someone who meets the needs of both the present and the future.
 As retention is an overarching goal in the face of a doctor shortage, proving your long-term value is a must.